melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-authentication-authorisation-security.md

 - access historical configurations of resources.
 - view how the resource you intend to modify is related to other resources and assess the impact of your change
 - view the IAM policy that was assigned to a user, group, or role at any time
-- evaluate configurations by establishing AWS Config rules; resources can have the status of compliant, non-complaitn, error or not applicable
+- evaluate configurations by establishing AWS Config rules; resources can have the status of compliant, non-compliant, error or not applicable

 ##### Inspector